Vkparamesh/QR-CODE-GENEROTOR/README.md

-#Qr code generator
+# QR code generator

 QR code generator to create your QR code with just few clicks.
 You can use this tool for commercial use and personal, but you need to whitelist us from a commercial purpose.
 # Hi, I'm Paramesh!👋<V‿K>